How to localize your content

 How do we detect the language of the user?

-We don't detect the user's language; you will need to pass this information to us.
+Product Fruits is unable to automatically detect the user's language; you will need to pass this information to us.
 In the Product Fruits code snippet, there is a language parameter, which is where you will need to pass us the current language of the user.
 This way, we will know which localized version to display.
 You can read more on this in the installation guide.
 Please ensure that the language code that you set matches the content that your onboarding content is written in, otherwise you will encounter blank content.
 Please note that in applications where the user has the ability to change the language, window.productFruits.services.destroy() should be called to destroy the initialized instance of Product Fruits before it's reinitialized in the new language.

 Tours and hints